To learn more about the process for course registration for Winter 2022, be sure to review all of the information below carefully!

-A: Learn about course bidding using the links below, and/or attend a Course Bidding Workshop:
+A: Learn about course bidding using the links below:

 Q: What classes can I bid on?

-Ross Registrar’s Office will load MSCM students into the required Winter 2019 core.
+The Ross Registrar’s Office will load MSCM students into the required Winter 2022 core.
 It is YOUR responsibility to make sure you are registering for and completing the appropriate courses.
-If you have not fulfilled all of your core requirements by May 2021, you will not graduate.
+If you have not fulfilled all of your core requirements by June 2022, you will not graduate.